Filialleiden » Filial affliction brewing at 0650 hours

 “You’ll never be able to walk or use a conductor ever again.”

-It had taken a month after he returned for the realization to settle in.
+It had taken a month after he returned for reality to settle in.
 It started when Mother began deferring her expectations of him to Werner, who irritatingly met all of those expectations head on.
 As time passed, Mother had even asked off-handed questions whenever he was in earshot: “Werner, you want to be like how your brother used to be, don’t you?”
 Her disappointed sighs whenever he had to ask Werner or Viktoria to get something from a higher shelf for him were just the icing on the cake.
 But her ever watchful, judging ice-blue eyes—flecked with the prettiest of golds and silvers—had been the real terror.

 That night had also been the first time Werner had ever sought comfort from Ludwig.
 But instead of offering it, Ludwig had cruelly reveled in his brother’s failure and had left him only with: “There’s no such thing as luck or chance, Werner.”
 In other words, it’s all your fault.